rearatrox/go-ecommerce-backend/README.md

 - **User-Service** – Authentication, registration, profile management, and addresses
 - **Product-Service** – Product management with categories and many-to-many relationships
 - **Cart-Service** – Shopping cart management with automatic price snapshot functionality
+- **Order-Service** – Order processing and history with address snapshots

 Each service runs as an independent container in the Docker Compose setup and uses a shared PostgreSQL database with automatic migrations.